 The journal entry is recorded at the beginning of an accounting period for opening the books of accounts.
-It supports bringing forth the balances in the ledger accounts, and is called the Opening entry.
+It supports bringing forth the balances in the ledger accounts and is called the opening entry.
 The opening entry for the ledger account is based on the opening balance sheet.

-The various assets, liabilities, and capital that appear in the balance sheet of the previous accounting period are then brought forward in the books of a present accounting period is known as an opening entry.
+The various assets, liabilities, and capital that appear in the balance sheet of the previous accounting period are then brought forward in the books of a present accounting period known as an opening entry.

-While a business first decides to use the double-entry bookkeeping system, then it needs to record an opening entry in the ledger using the general journal.
+A business first decides to use the double-entry bookkeeping system, then it needs to record an opening entry in the ledger using the general journal.

 The opening of a firm will vary from business to business, this depends on the inclusion of contents of the opening balance sheet.